Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What to do if your car gets stolen

-Steps to take if someone steals your car
+6 steps to take if your car gets stolen

 Follow these steps to get your car theft reported and dealt with quickly.

-When you go to where you’re sure you left your vehicle and it isn’t there, try to suppress that initial panic.
-Think back to when you parked it and ask yourself if you might’ve left it somewhere else, like in a different spot or parking garage.
+When you go to the spot where you left your car and don’t see it, try to suppress that initial panic.
+Think back to when you parked and ask yourself if you might have left it somewhere else, like a different spot or parking garage.

-Once you’re absolutely positive that it isn’t where it should be, look into whether it’s been towed away.
-Was it parked somewhere illegally or in a tow-away zone?
-Check for street signs and call the listed towing company or city if you’re in a no-parking zone.
-Think about if someone might have a reason to tow your car, like a neighbor who’s jealous of your parking spot.
+If you’re positive that your car isn’t where you left it, consider whether it’s been towed.
+Was it parked illegally or in a tow-away zone?
+Check for street signs with a towing company listed or call the city office if you’re in a no-parking zone.

-Inform the police as soon as possible.
-The earlier a theft is reported, the better chance they have of catching the thief and potentially returning your car to you.
-Let them know if you have a hunch about who might have taken it, like an angry ex-partner.
+If you were parked legally and still can’t find your car, inform the police as soon as possible.
+The earlier you report a theft, the better the chance they have of catching the thief and returning your car to you.

 - Make and model

 - Customizations or identifying features